Professor Luigi Nibali

 Biography

-Professor Nibali has published widely in periodontal and medical journals and received several periodontal research prizes, including the Fish prize from the British Society of Periodontology and the Socransky award from the International Association for Dental Research.
-He is in the Editorial Board of Journal of Dental Research and Journal of Clinical Periodontology and is the author of 2 books on periodontology and dysbiosis.
-His clinical focus his mainly on treatment of complex periodontal cases, particularly deep intrabony defects and molars with furcation involvement.
+Luigi has published widely in periodontal and medical journals and received several periodontal research prizes, including the Fish Prize from the British Society of Periodontology and the Socransky Award from the International Association for Dental Research (IADR).
+He is on the Editorial Board of the Journal of Dental Research and the Journal of Clinical Periodontology.
+He is also the author of two books on periodontology and dysbiosis.
+His clinical focus his mainly on treating complex periodontal cases, particularly deep intrabony defects and molars with furcation involvement.
 His main research interests are minimally-invasive periodontal treatment, genetics/microbial risk factors for periodontitis and periodontal medicine.
 Together with his research team, he has proposed the concepts of periodontal infectogenomics and genetic dysbiosis, as part of an attempt to gain better understanding of the relationships between microbial triggers and host response in periodontitis.
-He joined King's College London in June 2019 as Academic Lead and Director of the Postgraduate Periodontology program.

 Research